fabio-miranda/fabio-miranda.github.io/courses/cs424-fall-2023/assignment-4/assignment-4.md

 Create a new multiple linked view visualization, using a different interaction mechanism (i.e., manipulating the data, manipulating the visual mapping, manipulating the view) or method (i.e., aggregation, filtering, change mapping, selection, navigation, spatial arrangement) from the ones you used in the previous task.
 Again, make sure your plots avoid common problems, such as overplotting.

+Even though the template provides you with a starting point, you should go beyond that.
+Consider adding HTML elements (such as [drop down menus](https://www.w3schools.com/howto/howto_css_dropdown.asp)) to enable and/or enhance user interaction.
+For example, a reasonable (yet simple) approach would be to have a drop down menu to select attributes for a bar chart.
+You should carefully think about the interplay of HTML and Vega-lite interactions.

 #### Task 4: Spatial visualization

 Migrate or create a new visualization leveraging the spatial information from your dataset.
 For extra points, you should link the spatial view with a reasonable subset of the views from the previous tasks.

 #### Task 5: Web deployment

 Select a web hosting service and make yourself familiar with the steps needed in order to upload files to the service.
 Free options include [GitHub](https://pages.github.com/), [Heroku](https://www.heroku.com/students), and [Google Sites](https://sites.google.com/).
+Make sure you upload your final results to the hosting service so that they are publicly available.

 #### Task 6: UTK (extra)

 Now that you have created Vega-lite visualizations, explore the possibility of migrating them to the [UTK framework](http://urbantk.org).
 As a starting point, check the [quick start guide](http://urbantk.org/getting-started/) and [tutorials](http://urbantk.org/home-tutorials/).
 For 5 extra points in the assignment, you should successfully (1) load your data or a subset of it into UTK, (2) create a map-based visualization, and (3) create a linked 2D visualization within the environment using Vega-lite.
 If you are not able to create new visualizations using UTK, you can simply write the steps (and errors) encountered in the process.
+You do not need to upload your UTK-based visualizations to the web hosting service; instead, simply add your screenshots (and JSON specifications) to the GitHub.

 #### Deliverables